solid/solidproject.org/_posts/for-developers/apps/first-app/2019-01-01-03_reading-data.md

 We will be using [Tripledoc](https://vincenttunru.gitlab.io/tripledoc/), which was designed specifically for this tutorial.
-Other libraries exist, such as [ldflex](https://www.npmjs.com/package/ldflex), [rdf-ext](https://www.npmjs.com/package/rdf-ext) and [rdflib](https://www.npmjs.com/package/rdflib); Tripledoc is a thin abstraction over the latter to aid "thinking in Solid".
+Other libraries exist, such as [ldflex](https://www.npmjs.com/package/ldflex), [rdf-ext](https://www.npmjs.com/package/rdf-ext) and [rdflib](https://www.npmjs.com/package/rdflib); Tripledoc has a more limitied scope designed to aid "thinking in Solid".
 If, at some point in the future, you want to start combining many different data sources, you might want to consider investigating those alternative libraries.

 We will try to get the user's name as follows: